Un Monde parfait

-"Un monde parfait" ("A Perfect World" in English) is a 2005 song recorded by French young artist Ilona Mitrecey.
-Based on a traditional Neapolitan song, it was the first single from her debut album Un monde parfait and was released on 28 February 2005.
-It was immediately a very big hit in France and Belgium (Wallonia), where it remained for several months atop of the chart, thus becoming one of the biggest-selling singles there.
-It was also released in many other European countries and achieved success, in Switzerland, Austria, Portugal and Germany where it was a top three hit.
+"Un monde parfait" ("A Perfect World") is a song by French child singer Ilona Mitrecey.
+Based on a traditional Neapolitan song, it was released as the first single from her debut album, Un monde parfait, on 24 February 2005.
+In France, it was the most successful single of 2005, peaking atop the French Singles Chart for 15 consecutive weeks and receiving a diamond sales certification.
+It was also released in many other European countries and achieved success, reaching number one in Wallonia and entering the top three in Austria, Germany and Switzerland.
 It was the best-selling single of the 21st century in France, with 1.5 million copies sold.
 Ilona was only 10 years old when she sang the song.

 Background and writing

 In 2004, one year after its recording in France, the single had already been released in Italy, under the name 'Très Bien featuring Ilona'.
 Originally, it was intended for the Italian dancefloors.

-During an interview, Ilona explained that, before "Un monde parfait", she sang just for fun with her friends.
+During an interview, Ilona explained that before "Un monde parfait", she sang just for fun with her friends.
 She confided that she recorded "Un monde parfait" completely by chance and she did that only for play.
 Her father's society had asked whether she could sing this song from Italy.
 As she had already sung for some advertisements, she accepted, saying to herself that it could be funny to try.